SherG/tester1/site/content/post/benefits-strength-training.md

 ---
 title: The Health Benefits of Smart Strength Training
 date: 2019-03-24T05:43:01.899Z
-description: The Health Benefits of Smart Strength Training
+description: >-
+  Strength training provides the best return on investment for your health care investment dollar.
 ---
-Strength training provides the best return on investment for your health care investment dollar.

 With the right strength training regimen, you can obtain the following health benefits with just two 30-45 minute sessions per week:

 * Improved cardiovascular health